RubixML/ML/README.md

 $estimator = new FuzzyCMeans(5, 1.2, new Euclidean(), 1e-3, 1000);
 ```

+#### References:
+>- A. P. Dempster et al. (1977).
+Maximum Likelihood from Incomplete Data via the EM Algorithm.
+>- J. Blomer et al. (2016).
+Simple Methods for Initializing the EM Algorithm for Gaussian Mixture Models.

 ### K Means
 A fast online centroid-based hard clustering algorithm capable of clustering linearly separable data points given some prior knowledge of the target number of clusters (defined by *k*).